Get Up (Rattle)

 "Get Up (Rattle)" is a song by Dutch house DJ and production duo Bingo Players, featuring vocals from American hip hop group Far East Movement.

-Background and composition
+It is a revamped and vocal mix version of the Bingo Player's own 2011 song "Rattle".

 "Get Up (Rattle)" was released in the Netherlands on 11 December 2012 and released in the United Kingdom on 20 January 2013.
 It peaked at number 24 on the Dutch Top 40 and number 19 on the Single Top 100.
 It was also a commercial success outside the Netherlands.

 In the United Kingdom, the single entered at the top of the UK Singles Chart, where it remained for two weeks and became both acts' first chart-topping hit in Britain.
 Elsewhere, "Get Up (Rattle)" peaked within the top ten of the charts in Australia, Denmark, France, the Republic of Ireland and South Korea.

-"Get Up (Rattle)" is a revamped and vocal mix version of the Bingo Player's own 2011 song "Rattle".

 Music video

 Background

 A music video to accompany the release of "Get Up (Rattle)" was first released onto YouTube on December 2, 2012, at a total length of two minutes and 59 seconds.
 The initial video treatment was written by Bingo Players manager, Toby Benson of Complete Control Management.
 The video was directed by Tim Hope.